alfredoaguirre/VS2015AmazonWebServicesLambda/README.md

 Visual Studio 2015 node.js Amazon Web Services Lambda project

-# 1. first run
+first run
 npm install
-# in project direcory
-# to update the reference package
+in project direcory to update the reference package

- # 2. use VS normaly
+then use VS normaly